bitexbit/api-docs-gateway/source/index.html.md

   const sign = hmacSha256(API_KEY + serializePayload(payload), SECRET).toString();

   return {
-    'X-KEY': API_KEY,
+    'X-API-Key': API_KEY,
-    'X-SIGN': sign,
+    'X-Signature': sign,
-    'X-NONCE': Date.now()
+    'X-Nonce': Date.now()
   };
 }
 ```

 In order for access to private API methods, generate authorization keys [in profile settings](https://www.bitexbit.com/profile/api).

+- Make `nonce` - a number that must be unique and must increase with each call to the API
+- Make `payload` - string, concatenated with `path`, `nonce`, and `body`.
+Where
+  `path` - relative path without query params (example: `/api/v2/private/balance`) and
+  `body` - for `POST` request - json string from request data, for `GET` request empty string.
+- Make `signature` from `payload` and `secret`, using HMAC Authentication with SHA-256.

-All request to these methods must contain the following headers:
+### All request to these methods must contain the following headers:

-* X-KEY - your key.
+* `X-API-Key` - your key.
-* X-SIGN - query's POST data, sorted by keys and signed by your key's "secret" according to the HMAC-SHA256 method.
+* `X-Signature` - query's POST data, sorted by keys and signed by your key's "secret" according to the HMAC-SHA256 method.
-* X-NONCE - integer value, must be greater then nonce in previous api call.
+* `X-Nonce` - integer value, must be greater then nonce in previous api call.

 # HTTP API (v1)